From the old and to the new...

 A statue of St Edith (or St. Editha) surveys the scene from an outside wall of the almshouse.
 She was a 'local' saint, a Saxon princess who became founder and abbess of a community of women religious.
 Their abbey was situated by the side of the River Anker at Polesworth in North Warwickshire.

 A few Norman remains of the abbey remain, along with the abbey church, which underwent a major renovation in later Victorian times.
 Archaeological digs have been undertaken in recent years uncovering more of the abbey's pre-Dissolution and post-Dissolution story.
+The 13th century Abbey gate-house has also been restored.

 The two war memorials shown here (below left and above) were originally on the wall of the old church.
 Thankfully they were kept and are now on a wall in the Lady Chapel of the new church.
 On Remembrance Day 2018 we shall be reading aloud the names on the memorials and hearing rung for the first time in many years the ship's bell from HMS RENOWN.
 Renown was a battleship commissioned in 1915 and decommissioned in 1946, thus serving in both world wars.